 Although I was not free every day due to the conference, we tried to visit as many things as possible.
 And we did many pictures.
 I am not going to share every picture.
 There are too many of them.
 But I am going to share the best ones ;)

 The main travel for me was the Cathedral Sainte Croix (Holy Cross Cathedral).
 It is really outstanding.
 It is a beautiful gothic church from 1278.
-To be honest, it has absolutely nothing to envy the more famous Cathedral of Paris.
+To be honest, it has absolutely nothing to envy the more famous Cathedral Notre Dame de Paris.

 This is also great from the inside with beautiful statues, stained glasses, and multiple small chapels.